 Now your jars are ready for the water bath!

-Now, add your water — warm if your jars are warm, cool if they are cool (you can ‘cold pack’ foods too, which I’ll tell you about in a minute).
+Step 6: Add your water — warm if your jars are warm, cool if they are cool (you can ‘cold pack’ foods too, which I’ll tell you about in a minute).
 The idea is not to shock the jars with a drastic temperature change.

-Once the timer goes off, turn the pot off and give it a minute to cool down and stop the rolling boil.
+Step 9: Once the timer goes off, turn the pot off and give it a minute to cool down and stop the rolling boil.
 Then, use the jar lifter to remove your jars.
 You can start a new canner load now if you want to (and I don’t pour the water out, I just keep going with it).

 If you don’t have a full canner load, you can add an empty (no lid) jar and fill it with water to take the place of a full jar, so that the jars don’t fall or break.
 However, do NOT add that empty jar completely empty (without water) to a pot of hot water!
 EVER!
 Pushing it under the water will make the hot water jump up and splash you.
 This works fine with cool water and even if that splashed, wouldn’t hurt anything.
 But the hot water will bubble up and burn you.
 I burned myself badly making this mistake, so don’t do it!
 Four days later my blisters are just starting to really heal.
 Just don’t do it.

 This is another way you can pack food, especially if you are doing something like sliced pears.
 (It’s how I do my pears and peaches.)
 The food is sliced or diced fresh, and added to jars directly, then topped with water or syrup.
 Here’s how I do my peaches.

 One note: add 5 minutes to the processing time if you choose to cold pack instead hot pack.

 And no matter what method you choose, always check your jars to make sure they are sealed!
 If they are not and you put them away, they could go bad.